Dog Vaccine FAQs

 ARE YEARLY BOOSTER SHOTS REALLY NECESSARY?

 Up until a few years ago, this was the standard recommendation.
 However, recent studies show increasing evidence that some vaccines last much longer than a year.
 Talk to your veterinarian for recommendation.
-One vaccine schedule is not universal for all pets, so your vet will have the best insight into what kinds of vaccines your dog should receive and when they should receive them.
+One vaccine schedule is not universal for all pets, so your vet will have the best insight into what kinds of vaccines your dog should receive and when he should receive them.

 If you need help, call us at 1-800-786-4751.